ManuelBehrendt/Mera.jl/README.md

 - Tutorials to create 360° equirectangular projections
 - ...

+## Dependencies
+Find the main dependencies of the development version listed in the file [Project.toml](https://github.com/ManuelBehrendt/Mera.jl/blob/master/Project.toml)

 ## Package Installation
 The package is tested against the long-term supported Julia 1.6.x (recommended) and can be installed with the Julia package manager.